-Martin Self is Director of Hooke Park and founding Director of the Design + Make programme, which he now co-directs with Emmanuel Vercruysse.
+Martin Self is founding Director of the Design + Make programme, which he now co-directs with Emmanuel Vercruysse.
 He holds degrees in aerospace engineering and architecture theory, and is an advocate of the integration of architectural education with design and construction research.
 Prime interests are the new affordances of combining architectural and engineering knowledge, the role of making as a form of knowledge, and wood.

 Following employment at Airbus Ltd, he worked as a consultant engineer at Ove Arup & Partners between 1996 and 2007, initially as a specialist analyst looking at the aerodynamic performance of structures including super-tall buildings, sculptures and bridges.
 He then gained experience as a structural engineer before joining Arup’s Lightweight Structures Group, which had its origins in collaborations with Frei Otto in the 1960s and 70s.